yvesguillo/crawlect/README.md

   -open
 ```

-Scan curent folder and write its `digest.md` in parent folder, then request *OpenAi*'s `gpt-4.1-nano` model to review and create docstrings from the codebase.
+Scan current folder and write its `digest.md` in parent folder, then request *OpenAi*'s `gpt-4.1-nano` model to review and create docstrings from the codebase.

 ```bash
 crawlect -p . \